28 Sights in Ploiești, Romania (with Map and Images)

 Monumentul Vânătorilor din Războiul de Independență

-The Hunters' Monument was built in honor of the people of Prahova from the 2nd Hunters Battalion, who contributed decisively to the first great Romanian victory of the War of Independence, the attack on Grivița.
+The Hunters' Monument was built in honor of the people of Prahova from the 2nd Hunters' Battalion, which contributed decisively to the first great Romanian victory in the War of Independence, the attack on Grivița.

 Wikipedia: Monumentul Vânătorilor din Ploiești (RO)